-It has a 6.3 inches amoled display, the largest screen ever in a Note device, but still fits in one hand!
-It contains a 12Mp rear camera with 1260p/30fps video recording, and 8Mp front camera with 1440p/30fps video recording.
+6.3 inches amole display, largest ever screen in a note device and still fits in hands.
+Contains 12Mp rear camera with 1260p/30fps video recording and 8Mp front camera with 1440p/30fps video recording.

-It supports 6GB RAM and 64GB of storage.
-Likewise, it can take SD cards up to 256GB.
-With a battery life of approximately 3,300 mAh, the Samsung Note 8 is the among the most versatile smartphones of today.
+6GB RAM & 64GB of storage, it also supports SD card up to 256GB.
+With a battery life of approximately 3,300 mAh, Samsung Note 8 is the among the most versatile smartphones of today.

 5. iPhone X